Professor Shelley Potter

 Research interests

-My main research interest is improving outcomes for women undergoing oncoplastic and reconstructive breast surgery.
+My main research interest is improving outcomes for women undergoing breast cancer surgery.

-As a Clinical Lecturer, I led the BRAVO (Breast Reconstruction and Valid Outcomes) Study which developed a core outcome set for reconstructive breast surgery funded by an Academy of Medical Sciences Clinical Lecturer Starter Grant and I co-led the NIHR Research for Patient Benefit funded iBRA (Implant Breast Reconstruction evAluation) study, a prospective multicentre cohort study to inform the feasibility, design and conduct of a pragmatic RCT comparing different approaches to implant-based breast reconstruction.
+Following completion of my PhD, I was appointed as an Academic Clinical Lecturer and went on to develop a core outcome set for breast reconstruction as lead for the BRAVO (Breast Reconstruction and Valid Outcomes) Study funded by an Academy of Medical Sciences Clinical Lecturer Starter Grant.
+I co-led the NIHR Research for Patient Benefit funded iBRA (Implant Breast Reconstruction evAluation) study, a prospective multicentre cohort study to inform the feasibility, design and conduct of a pragmatic RCT comparing different approaches to implant-based breast reconstruction.
 I also led a number of large trainee collaborative projects in oncoplastic and reconstructive breast surgery including iBRA-2 which explored the impact of immediate breast reconstruction on time to adjuvant therapy and TeaM (funded by the Association of Breast Surgery) which aimed to determine the practice and short term outcomes of therapeutic mammaplasty.

 I completed a highly prestigious Training Interface Group National Oncoplastic Fellowship in Liverpool where I learned a range of reconstructive and oncoplastic techniques and achieved my Certificate of Completion of Training in July 2017.

-In my current role as Professor of Surgical Oncology, my projects include the Pre-BRA, ANTHEM, Best-BRA and Brighter studies all of which aim to build the evidence base for oncoplastic and reconstructive breast surgery to help women make more informed decisions about their surgical options.
+In my current role as Professor of Surgical Oncology, my projects include the Pre-BRA, ANTHEM, Best-BRA and Brighter studies all of which aim to build the evidence base for oncoplastic and reconstructive breast surgery and the FLAME study which aims to improve access and outcomes for women seeking flat symmetry after a single mastectomy for breast cancer.

-My national roles include Royal College of Surgeons of England Surgical Specialty Lead for Breast Surgery, Secretary to the Association of Breast Surgery Academic and Research Committee and Secretary to the British Breast Group.
+My national roles include Royal College of Surgeons of England Surgical Specialty Lead for Breast Surgery and Secretary to the British Breast Group.
+I am a member of the International St Gallen Consensus Panel.

 I divide my time between the University and the Bristol Breast Care Centre at North Bristol NHS Trust where I aim to provide high quality, evidence-based patient care.